Table of Contents

 Thinking like that will free you from the constraints of working with real actors and actual locations and put you in the right set of mind (the one in which you start to consider cartoon marketing videos to humanize your brand).
 Trust me, you’ll want to free yourself from that because…

-If your message has the priority when branding, then having all the freedom you can to tell it is crucial.
-Depending on what your service or product is, getting your point across with live video can be challenging.
-Cartoon marketing videos don’t have that limitation.
+If your message has priority when branding, then having all the freedom you can to tell it is crucial.
+Depending on what your service or product is, getting your point across with live-action videos can be challenging.
+Animated explainer videos don’t have that limitation.
 You can have any character you want in any situation you can think of and fit everything in the message you need to tell.

-Characters and scenarios are the building blocks of an animated video capable of feeling human.
+Characters and scenarios are the building blocks of a marketing cartoon video capable of feeling human.
 Here’s how:

 Additionally, the flexibility in animation makes it possible to exaggerate feelings and put a bigger emphasis on how they can show their feelings.
 You can make a character fly with joy or be overcome by a problem just before your product swoops in to save the day.
 The best part is that you can work on those emotions in detail and with total control, something that’s extremely hard when working with real actors.

-Flexibility is one of the major advantages you’ll get with animation.
-Since you create the whole video from scratch, you can fit every little element in it to achieve your ultimate goal: to generate the emotions that will make your video (and your brand) feel human.
+Flexibility is one of the major advantages you’ll get with marketing cartoon videos.
+Since you create the whole piece from scratch, you can fit every little element in it to achieve your ultimate goal: to generate the emotions that will make your video (and your brand) feel human.

-Many people believe that looks is the biggest shortcoming when it comes to humanizing a brand through animated videos.
-Plenty of business owners see videos as ‘goofy’, ‘immature’ or ‘jokey.’
+Many people believe that looks are the biggest shortcoming when it comes to humanizing a brand through marketing cartoon videos.
+Plenty of business owners see videos as ‘goofy’, ‘immature’, or ‘jokey.’
 Perhaps that’s because of the wrong notion that cartoons are for kids.